edgarjoel18/Vidlio-Movies/README.md

 ### `Criteria`
   • Build a simple UI
   • Focus on making each Component portable, scalable, and Abstracted
-  • Focus on getting the correct user for admin priviledges
+  • Focus on getting the correct user for admin features.
+Such as edit, add, delete, and create movie.
   • Focus on having a single source of truth within each component

 ### `Summary`